Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Acknowledgements

 \section{Acknowledgements}

 J.S. acknowledges discussions with Aris Alexandradinata, Nick Bultinck, Judith H\"{o}ller, Thomas Veness and Dominic Williamson.
-M.C. thanks Dominic Williamson and Chenjie Wang for conversations and collaborations on related topics.
-MC acknowledges support from Alfred P. Sloan Foundation and the NSF under grant No. DMR-1846109.
+M.C. thanks Dominic Williamson and Chenjie Wang for conversations and collaborations on related topics, and Dave Aasen for pointing out a mistake in the draft.

+\paragraph{Funding information} MC acknowledges support from Alfred P. Sloan Foundation and the NSF under grant No. DMR-1846109.